Itzzmanish0726/Ecommerce-Sales-Dashboard-PowerBI/README.md

 Aim :- This project aims to provide a clear and actionable understanding of the e-commerce business and its various components, helping identify areas for improvement and growth.

-#Installation
+# Installation
 -----
 To run this project on your machine you need to install  [Microsoft Power BI]([www.google.com](https://powerbi.microsoft.com/en-us/downloads/)https://powerbi.microsoft.com/en-us/downloads/).

-#Tools
+# Tools
 -----
-1. Microsoft Power BI 1
+.
+Microsoft Power BI
-2. Power Query 2
+.
+Power Query
-3. Dax Query 3
+.
+Dax Query